Rivastigmine (Absorbed through the skin)

-- Apply the patch to a clean, dry, and hairless skin area.
-Do not put cream, lotion, or powder on the skin area where the patch will be placed.Do not put the patch over burns, cuts, or irritated skin.
+- Apply the patch to clean, dry, and hairless skin.
+Do not put cream, lotion, or powder on the area where the patch will be placed.Do not put the patch over burns, cuts, or irritated skin.
 Do not put the patch on an area where it could be rubbed off by tight clothing.

-- Do not expose the patch to direct sources of heat, such as heating pads, electric blankets, heat lamps, saunas, hot tubs, heated water beds, or direct sunlight, for long periods of time.
+- Do not expose the patch to heating pads, electric blankets, saunas, hot tubs, direct sunlight, or other sources of heat for long periods of time.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.